Skip links

 Volunteers

 Volunteers are needed throughout the month of December for the Santa House and the Northern Star Train.
 Shifts are 3 hours each.
-To sign up, please click the button at the top of this page, contact Laura Dittenber at 989.839.9661, or email info@midlandfoundation.org.
+To sign up, please visit our SignUpGenius page or contact Laura Dittenber at 989.839.9661, or email info@midlandfoundation.org.

 Santa House Volunteer Descriptions